How to get a board game quote from a manufacturer

 Once you hear back from manufacturers, send them all your specifications in the manner they have requested.
 If they just want a list of components, go ahead and provide that list.
 If they want you to fill in an Excel spreadsheet, do this to your best ability.

 There will be questions about the number of colours used on certain components (like 4C/0C, which indicates 4 colours for one side and none on the other, which may be used on a game board), the thickness of cards, etc. If you’re not familiar with all the terminology, you may want to do a bit of research and ask questions of your manufacturer.
-This site has some basics on different care types.
+This site has some basics on different card types.

 If you have any unusual or unique components, provide some images so that they have a good understanding of your needs.
 Make sure everything is as clear as possible to reduce the amount of back-and-forth questions and potential quoting errors.